noredact/command-carousel/README.md

 - The Selector Key
 - - The key that moves a pointer within a menu, when the leader key is released, whatever program is selected will launch.

+Very simple config.ini file allows you to make settings changes without going through the settings GUI

  - Make sure you have the contents of the src folder for this to work properly.

+# About

 I've been using this in my main script and thought I'd like to modify it so that I could share it with the world.
 My hotkeys are set to Ctrl (for the leader key), Right Click (for the cycle key) and Left click (for the selector key).